PHOTOSHEALINGWORDS.ORG

 Before the Procedure

-Your doctor will examine you, and may order laboratory and x-ray tests.
+Your doctor will examine you, and may order laboratory and

 Always tell your doctor or nurse: